 How to Form The Burgers

-Using a 1/4 cup measuring cup I scoop little patties and place them in the skillet.
+- Using a ¼ cup measuring cup I scoop the chicken mixture

 What Middle Eastern Spices are in Kafta